 The app’s built-in camera viewer translates texts from recorded photos.
 In addition, the camera function allows documents (such as street signs or menus) to be translated on the street.

 Microsoft Translator is also available as an app on Apple Store and Google Play.

 For more spontaneous discussions, pocket electronic voice translators can be used.
 The Japanese staff who can’t speak English may use it while speaking to foreigners.

 Pocketalk is a portable instant voice translation device.
 It relies on cloud-based translation engines to provide a vocal bi-directional translation powered by artificial intelligence.
 It is designed for face-to-face conversations and can translate long and complex sentences.
 It features a touchscreen, dual microphones, and noise-canceling headsets that allow translations in noisy environments.
 It also displays conversations in textual transcription.

 Pocketalk doesn’t require a smartphone, but an internet connection is required.
 The Pocketalk S battery will last for 4.5 hours of continuous talking.
 If put into sleep mode, it will last for 2.5 days.

-Also ideal for conversations, WT2 Plus from Timekettle is a hands-free, instant voice conversion translator using wireless headphones.
+Also ideal for conversations, WT2 Edge from Timekettle is a hands-free, instant voice conversion translator using wireless headphones.
 Several modes of translations are available: with one or both users wearing headphones with the translation voice broadcasted by the smartphone, streamed through the earphones, and/or displayed on the smartphone screen.

 The Best Japanese-English Dictionaries for Japanese Learners